ay-mich/asxshorts/docs/RELEASING.md

 - If you use branch protection, set the required status check to the CI job name: `CI / test`.
 - Configure this in GitHub repo settings → Branches → Branch protection rules.

+## Dependabot noise reduction

+- Dependabot is configured to run weekly.
+- GitHub Actions bumps are grouped (minor/patch) and major updates are ignored by default to reduce PR noise.
+- Security updates for Actions may still appear; you can handle those manually when relevant.

 Post-release verification (after CI completes):